- Public Notice

 The following materials provide information related to official court reporters, including official reporters pro tempore:

-For a Civil Matter?
+For a Civil Matter Downtown?

 For a Family Law or Probate Matter Held at the Family Relations Courthouse?

-Parties arranging for their own reporter, may choose one from the Court-Approved Pro Tempore list of bring a reporter not on the list.
-If the reporter is not on the Court-Approved Pro Tempore list, the parties must file a completed Stipulation and Appointment of Official Reporter Pro Tempore (form CV/E-206) prior to the hearing.
-If the hearing is at William R. Ridgeway Family Relations Courthouse, please file the Stipulation through the drop box no less than 2 days before the hearing.
-Additional information regarding this policy as well as the Court’s Policy for Official Court Reporter’s Pro Tempore can be found above or the policy can be reviewed here: https://www.saccourt.ca.gov/court-reporters/docs/crtrp-6a.pdf.
+Parties arranging for their own reporter may choose a reporter from the Court-Approved Pro Tempore list or bring a reporter not on the list.
+If the reporter is not on the Court-Approved Pro Tempore list, the parties must file a completed Stipulation and Appointment of Official Reporter Pro Tempore (form CV/E-206) before the hearing.
+For family law and probate hearings at William R. Ridgeway Family Relations Courthouse, please file the Stipulation through the drop box no less than 2 days before the hearing.

 Court reporter fees must be paid in advance of the hearing, unless a fee waiver is on file.
 You may pay these fees at the William R. Ridgeway Family Relations Courthouse.